 FATF values private sector expertise and operational knowledge, as essential sources of information to evaluate the adaptation of the AML/CFT requirements to business practices, and develop guidelines for the practical application of the Standards.
 Interaction is also of primary importance as a sounding board to “test” or assess the potential impact of measures envisaged, or brainstorm on possible technical solutions in a specific field.
 It is also a key channel to hear about market developments and trends, and access new information regarding emerging threats and vulnerabilities to the global financial system.

 The FATF Private Sector Consultative Forum is the formal FATF means to reach out to private sector stakeholders, and the platform through which FATF formally engages with the private sector.
-FATF also works through other channels to liaise and work with private sector bodies: it holds open consultations of interested stakeholders, as it was the case at the occasion of the revision of the Recommendations, or set up ad hoc groups bringing input on specific issues (e.g., for the development of the Financial inclusion Guidance, the New Payment Products and Services Guidance, or the Legal Professionals Typologies).
+FATF also works through other channels to liaise and work with private sector bodies: it holds open consultations of interested stakeholders, as it was the case at the occasion of the revision of the Recommendations, or set up ad hoc groups bringing input on specific issues (e.g., for the development of the Revised Guidance on AML/CFT and Financial Inclusion, the Guidance for a Risk-Based Approach to Prepaid Cards, Mobile Payments and Internet-Based Payment Services, or the Money Laundering and Terrorist Financing Vulnerabilities of Legal Professionals).
 More informal contacts also exist, through for example the FATF (President, Secretariat or co-Chairs of our Working Groups) bilateral dialogue with sectoral business organisations.
 In any case, the channel chosen is tailored and adapted to the individual situation, project and expected feedback.

 There are consequently several ways to reach out to the private sector.
 Whatever route(s) they may want to choose, I would encourage national authorities, who have not yet done so, to engage in a regular and constructive dialogue with the private sector, with a view to achieve an adapted, balanced and cost-effective AML/CFT regime.